What is Alzheimer's Disease?

 Diagnosis

 Accurate diagnosis is critical.
 Some conditions that cause symptoms of dementia, such as hormone imbalance, vitamin deficiency and infections, can be reversed.
-For irreversible dementias, treatment options vary depending on the disease.
+For irreversible dementias, treatment options vary depending on the disease and the person’s health status.

 Diagnostic tools: include a complete medical history; blood, urine or other medical tests; neuropsychological tests that measure memory, problem solving, attention, and language; and brain scans.

-Individuals with clinically diagnosed dementia have clear cognitive loss in two or more intellectual domains, such as amnesia (loss of memory) and aphasia (inability to communicate effectively), but almost all individuals with Alzheimer’s disease demonstrate short-term memory impairment.
+Individuals diagnosed with an irreversible, progressive disorder have impaired cognition in two or more domains, such as memory loss, aphasia (inability to understand and/or express themselves), and inability to accomplish typical activities of daily living.
+Almost all with Alzheimer’s disease demonstrate short-term memory impairment.

 Treatment